 Each element on a webpage — images, stylesheets, scripts — requires a visitor’s browser to send a request to the server to receive files for display.
 That should happen fast.
-When it doesn’t, the problem could be that your website design generates so many HTTP server requests that it slows page load time (check out our selection of best website builders to help with this).
+When it doesn’t, the problem could be that your website design generates so many HTTP server requests that it slows page load time.

 Try simplifying the design by cutting non-essential elements.
 Keep only those needed for what you’re trying to accomplish, whether that’s collecting email addresses or making sales.
 People rarely visit a website to be awed by bells, whistles and shiny things.
-They want to do something and you should make it easy for them (check out our Instapage guide for more suggestions).
+They want to do something and you should make it easy for them.

 Introducing Content Delivery Networks